scholarslab/GenericXmlImporter/README.md

 the plugin.
 Use "%1$s", "%2$s", "%3$s", without escape, for the file input, the stylesheet, and the output.

-Examples for Debian 6 / Ubuntu / Mint (with the package "SaxonB"):
+Examples for Debian 6, 7, 8 / Ubuntu / Mint (with the package "libsaxonb-java"):
 ```
 saxonb-xslt -ext:on -versionmsg:off -s:%1$s -xsl:%2$s -o:%3$s
 ```